401(K) Plan Administrator for the Employer

 • Preparation

 A business owner must select four main parties to help create and operate a retirement plan: financial advisor, recordkeeper/investment provider, third party administrator (TPA) and fiduciary.
 Many times, employers work with a financial advisor or investment firm that selects the other entities on the employer’s behalf.
 A plan must have at least one fiduciary — a person or entity — named in the written plan as having control over the plan’s operation.
 Fiduciaries have important legal responsibilities and are subject to standards of conduct because they act on behalf of retirement plan participants — owners and employees — and their beneficiaries.
 In many small cap and middle market companies, the business owner is often the fiduciary.
 Using a delegated 3(16) plan administrator, business owners can transfer the fiduciary responsibilities to another entity.
-Learn more about how TRA can relieve your day-to-day fiduciary responsibilities with our 3(16) Plan Administration Relief Services (PARS).
+Learn more about how TRA can relieve your day-to-day fiduciary responsibilities with our 3(16) Plan Administration.

 • Retirement plan selection